 I just got off the phone with a telecom technician who is ready to throw in the towel.
-He’s been overwhelmed with requests for updates to his clients’ business phone greetings.
-Hours change, personnel change, a pandemic breaks out and, “wham” the phone tech gets slammed with requests for new recorded greetings.
-He contacted Easy On Hold for professional voicemail greeting recordings so his business customers could get fast service and the sound of a voice recording professional.
+He has been overwhelmed with requests for updates to his clients’ business phone greetings.
+Hours change, personnel change, a pandemic breaks out, and, “wham” the phone tech gets slammed with requests for newly recorded greetings.
+He contacted Easy On Hold for several professional voicemail greeting recordings so his business customers could get fast service and the sound of a voice recording professional.

 Call your business after hours.
 Do you feel that you have called a business that pays attention to detail?
 Is the experience smooth and helpful or frustrating?
 Is there anything “amateur” about the voice mail voices?